Factbox - The hunt for the Paris attackers

-France, which with Belgium is striving to track down any living assailants and would-be assailants after the Nov.
-13 attacks on Paris, says that the suspected mastermind, Belgian Abdelhamid Abaaoud, was among those killed in a police assault north of Paris on Wednesday.
+France and Belgium are trying to track down any living assailants and would-be assailants following the Friday, Nov.
+13, attacks in Paris.

+French authorities say the suspected ringleader, Belgian Abdelhamid Abaaoud, was among those killed in a police assault in St. Denis, north of Paris, on Wednesday.

-Here's what we know about the attackers who died in Friday's attacks on Paris and Wednesday's police assault in Saint Denis, north of the capital, as well as others key to investigations.
+Here's what we know about those who died in the Paris attacks and Wednesday's assault, as well as others key to investigations.

 SUMMARY OF KEY EVENTS

-Nov 13: Seven dead assailants, not all named, played direct roles in the Nov.
-13 attacks: 3 at the Bataclan hall, 3 outside the Stade de France stadium, 1 in cafe killings.
+Nov 13: Seven dead assailants played direct roles in the Nov.
+13 attacks: three at the Bataclan concert hall, three outside the Stade de France stadium and one in the cafe killings.

-Nov 18: At least two people died and 8 were arrested in a Nov.
-18 police assault on a building in Saint Denis.
-A statement from the office of French public prosecutor Francois Molins on Thursday said that a body was identified as that of prime suspect Abaaoud.
+Nov 18: Three people died and eight were arrested in a police assault on a flat in a building in St. Denis.
+One of the three bodies has been identified as suspected ringleader Abaaoud.

-Abdelhamid Abaaoud, Belgian, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
-His father Omar has accused him of kidnapping his younger brother Younes who at the age of 13 was vaunted as becoming the youngest foreign fighter in Syria.
-He was jailed for robbery in 2010 and spent time alongside Salah Abdeslam.
-His possible presence in the Saint Denis flat was part of the reason for the Nov.
-18 police assault.
-Up until Wednesday, Abaaoud was believed to be in Syria.
+Abaaoud, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
+Local media say he was jailed for robbery in 2010 and spent time in prison alongside Salah Abdeslam (below).
+His presence in the St. Denis flat was the reason for the police assault.
+Before the attacks, European governments believed Abaaoud was still in Syria.

+Closed circuit TV coverage shows Abaaoud going into the Crois de Chavaux metro railway station in Paris, near where a Seat Leon used in attacks was found, according to police.
+His fingerprints were found on one of three AK47 assault rifles left in the car, along with five full and 11 empty ammunition clips.

+This footage, which places Abaaoud at the station soon after the first shootings but while the attack at the concert hall was still underway, has prompted speculation that he may have taken part directly in the attacks, and not just organised them.

 ON THE RUN/UNACCOUNTED FOR:

-Salah Abdeslam, 26, French, born in Brussels, Sept.
-15, 1989.
-Source: notice published by French police/police sources.
-Suspected of having rented black VW Polo car used in attacks in Paris.
-Lawyer Xavier Carette told Belgian broadcaster RTBF that Abdeslam returned from Paris to Brussels on Saturday morning after being stopped by French police three times along the way.
+Salah Abdeslam, 26, French, born in Brussels (Sept.
+15, 1989).
+Suspected of having rented a black VW Polo car and a Renault Clio used in the attacks on the concert hall in Paris and the stadium.
+Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way.
 His brother, Brahim, was killed in the attack (below).

-Both Salah and Brahim were known to Belgian authorities for having radicalised and were questioned earlier this year, Belgian prosecutors said.
-It was not clear whether Salah had travelled to Syria.
+French PM Manual Valls said on Nov.
+19 that Salah's whereabouts were unknown.
+Fears that he is back in Belgium and plotting further attacks prompted the cancellation of an international soccer match in Brussels.

 OTHER DEAD:

-Ismail Omar Mostefai, 29 (born Nov.
-21, 1985), Frenchman of Algerian descent involved in Nov 13.
-Bataclan attack, lived for a time in Chartres area, southwest of Paris.
-Born in Courcouronnes, south of Paris.
-Source: prosecutor's office/judiciary sources.
-Name was put on French intelligence services' "S notice" in 2010 for reported radicalisation.
-An unnamed senior Turkish government official says Turkey contacted France about Mostefai in December 2014 and June 2015 but only got a return request for information on him after the Paris attacks..
-Members of his family were released from custody after questioning.

 Samy Amimour, 28 (born Oct.
-15, 1987), involved in Nov 13.
-Bataclan attack.
-French, from Drancy near Saint Denis, north of Paris.
+15, 1987), involved in Nov.
+13. Bataclan attack.
+French, from Drancy near St. Denis.
 Subject of international arrest warrant since late 2013.
 Had been under official investigation since October 2012 on suspicion of terrorism-related activity over a plan to go to Yemen.
 Source: Paris prosecutor's office statement.

 Brahim Abdeslam, 31 (born July 30, 1984), French, resident of Belgium.
 Blew himself up at Comptoir Voltaire cafe in Paris in the Nov.
 13 attack.
 Brother of Salah and Mohamad Abdeslam.
-Source: French judiciary.
-Brahim tried to go to Syria earlier this year but was sent back by Turkish officials.
-On his return to Belgium, he was questioned by authorities but released.
-Brahim owned a bar in the Brussels neighbourhood of Molenbeek which was closed by officials after a police raid found evidence of drug use.
-Filings show that Brahim sold the bar in late September.
+His fingerprints were found on one of the AK47 rifles left in the Seat Leon car.

-Other: Suicide bomber involved in Stade de France attack.
-Passport found beside this dead body carries name of Ahmad Al Mohammad, 25, (born Sept.
-10 1990), from Idlib, northwest Syria.
-Passport is being checked but fingerprints match up with print of a person registered under that name as arriving in Greece in October 2015.
+Other: A man blew himself up outside Gate D at the Stade de France.
+A passport found near his dead body has the name of Ahmad Al Mohammad, 25, (born Sept.
+10, 1990), from Idlib, northwest Syria.
+Passport is being checked.
+His fingerprints match up with prints of a person registered under that name as arriving in Greece in Oct.
+3 2015.
 Source: French prosecutor's office.

-Other: Possible third, unnamed, suicide bomber who died in Nov 13 Stade de France attacks.
-Source: police notice asking people to help identify the person in a photo.

-Woman who allegedly blew herself up during the Nov.
-18 police assault on the flat in Saint Denis.
-Source: Paris prosecutor.
-Woman's first name may be Hasna Ait Boulahcenis and she may be a cousin of Abdelhamid Abaaoud, according to a source close to case.
+Other: The fingerprints of a third man who blew himself up outside Gate H of the Stade de France show that he passed through Greece at the same time as the other unidentified stadium suicide bomber, prosecutors say.

+Hasna Aitboulahcen: Woman, 26, who died during the Nov.
+18 police assault on the building in the northern suburb.
+Police were tapping her phone as part of a drugs investigation and watched her lead Abaaoud back to the apartment before the raid.
+Investigators have backtracked from initial reports that she blew herself up during the raid, saying another person in the apartment had detonated a suicide vest.

 BROADER SWEEPS: